 - 1 cup filtered water

 - Dissolve sea salt in water to create brine solution.
-Stir until salt is dissolved, then add vinegar, if using.
+Stir until salt is dissolved.
+If using vinegar for speed pickles, add it now.

 - Pour liquid into jar to cover zucchini and herbs.
 Add more filtered water if necessary so you only leave about an inch of room at the top.

-- Or, if using vinegar for fast pickles, refrigerate for about an hour until chilled.
+- Or, if using vinegar for speed pickles, refrigerate for about an hour until chilled.
 (Better if left to pickle longer though.)